locationtech/udig-platform/docs/user/en/Filter viewer.rst

        EXCLUDE

-This viewer is often used in the `Style Editor dialog <Style%20Editor%20dialog.html>`_ to toggle a Rule on or off.
+This viewer is often used in the :doc:`Style Editor dialog` to toggle a Rule on or off.